XiangxiongFeng/p8105_hw2_XiangxiongFeng/HW2.md

     ## ✖ dplyr::lag()    masks stats::lag()
     ## ℹ Use the conflicted package (<http://conflicted.r-lib.org/>) to force all conflicts to become errors

-## clean the data in pols-month.csv
+# a. clean the data in pols-month.csv

 ``` r
 polsmonth_df =